iuga/MiniFlow/README.md

 # MiniFlow
 It's a Small Deep Learning framework based on NymPy.
 The only purpose it has is learn how networks work internally.
 The code is extremelly well documented and it's easy to follow.

+> All we have to do is to come up with a way to find the weights that minimize the loss

 ## Usage Instalation
 ```bash
 pip install --upgrade git+https://github.com/iuga/MiniFlow